| |

 On 20 Oct 1867, she was grounded during the great St. Thomas hurricane,

-tons and steel built by Armstrong, Whitworth, Newcastle.
-She was scrapped
+gross tons and steel built by Armstrong, Whitworth, Newcastle.

 Emigrant Ship

-ship named Conway was built by Owens and Duncan at Portland, St John,
+was built by Owens & Duncan of Portland, St John, New Brunswick,

 - At least one trans-Atlantic trip from